Secondary Teaching / Fine Art» open the printable degree» search for more Areas of Study

 After completing a degree there are a broad range of postgraduate options available in a variety of fields which can allow you to specialise in a particular area of interest or build upon your existing knowledge base.
 To explore such options please visit the Postgraduate Handbook.

-The following list provides some example jobs available to graduates of a Bachelor of Secondary Teaching / Bachelor of Fine Art.
+The following list provides some typical example jobs available to graduates of a Bachelor of Teaching (Secondary) / Bachelor of Fine Art.
 Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, while some may require further study.